Josvel525/-josvel525-.github.io/SECURITY.md

 If accepted, we’ll provide a target fix timeline and update you throughout the process.

-If declined (e.g. working as intended or not a security risk), we’ll explain why.
+If declined (e.g. working as intended or not a security risk), we’ll explain why if at all possible.

 🙏 Responsible Disclosure
 We ask that you: